Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

 rm -rf ./select_gpu
 ```

-This mask makes the first HWT on all 7 cores available.
+This mask makes the first hardware thread on all 7 non-reserved cores of all CCDs available,
+one CCD per task.
-For OpenMP applications, use can then be restricted again by setting
+For hybrid OpenMP applications, use can then be restricted again by setting
 `OMP_NUM_THREADS` to a lower value.

 ??? example "Download runnable example"